 4) Brokers are paid on commission.
 Fiduciaries are not.

-Another real litmus test in understanding key differences between fiduciaries and brokers is to ask the financial professional sitting in front of you, “How are you compensated?
+Another real litmus test to understanding key differences between fiduciaries and brokers is to ask the financial professional sitting in front of you, “How are you compensated?
 Is it based on commission?”

 Now, why would one care about compensation structure?
-What makes that so crucial to the relationship other than the way a professional is paid?
+What is crucial to the relationship other than how a professional receives pay?

-A broker being paid on the sales commission of certain investments he sells has an incentive to push you toward that investment that he makes commission on.
-Remember, he isn’t obligated to advise you on the very best investment since he isn’t a fiduciary.
-In that event, he shouldn’t be advising you at all, but he can provide a lot of information on a certain stock in a not-so-subtle way.
+A broker is paid on the sales commission of certain investments he sells as an incentive to push you toward that investment that he makes a commission on.
+Remember, the broker isn’t obligated to advise you on the best investment since he isn’t a fiduciary.
+In that event, the broker shouldn’t be advising you at all.
+However, he can provide a lot of information on a particular stock in a not-so-subtle way.

-He only has to meet the standard of suitability, which means as long as it’s in the ballpark of what’s appropriate, he may have several options to put in front of you.
+The broker only has to meet the standard of suitability, which means as long as it’s in the ballpark of what’s appropriate, they may have several options to put in front of you.

-In a structure where a broker could be compensated better for selling you on this investment over that one as well as the number of trades he makes, the door is certainly open for a broker to sway your decision toward the investment that can potentially compensate him the best.
+In a structure where a broker could be compensated better for selling you on this investment over that one and the number of trades he makes, the door is certainly open for a broker to sway your decision toward the investment that can potentially compensate him the best.

 Think about it: Which do you think a broker is more likely to persuade you to buy or sell – the investment he makes the most commission on or the one that he doesn’t make nearly as much on?

-You know the answer – it’s probably going to be the stock he makes the most commission on.
-If it happens to be the best for your portfolio, that may just be a happy coincidence for him, especially when all it has to do to pass muster is be suitable enough for your goals.
+You know the answer – it’s probably the stock he makes the most commission on.
+If it happens to be the best for your portfolio, that may be a happy coincidence for him, especially when all it has to do to pass muster is be suitable for your goals.

-Fiduciaries aren’t paid on commission from any investments you make.
+Fiduciaries don’t make money on commission from any investments you make.
 Not one cent.
-His compensation is typically based with the size of the account he’s managing for you.
+His compensation is typically based on the size of the account he’s managing for you.

-That matters because without that extra incentive – not to mention the fiduciary duty that must be legally adhered to – a fiduciary is free to recommend the investment that is the very best for your goals and make trades as necessary.
-There’s no extra motivation in the form of incentivized compensation at work.
+That matters because without that extra incentive – not to mention the fiduciary duty that must be legally adhered to – a fiduciary is free to recommend the best investment for your goals and make trades as necessary.
+So there’s no extra motivation in incentivized compensation at work.

 5) Only a fiduciary can be 100% independent as an advisor.
 A broker can’t.